turczyneq/unskinkable-disk/README.md

-Preventing sinking of a disk by leveraging the Parametric Hydraulic Jump phenomenon
+Preventing sinking of a disk by leveraging the boundary jump phenomenon
 ===================================================================================

 by Jan Turczynowicz, Radost Waszkiewicz, Łukasz Gładczuk.